-In that time the MacBook has been reimagined, macOS has been renamed, and the iPad has gone Pro.
+Since the last major MacBook Pro update, MacBook has been reimagined, macOS has been renamed, and the iPad has gone Pro.
 So, how does the MacBook Pro respond?
 By going even faster, thinner, lighter, and brighter.
 No surprise there: It's almost Apple's battle cry at this point.

-Cinematic color gamut, unified ports, ludicrously fast storage, and that new Touch Bar — a capacitive multitouch strip that provides for dynamic controls — define the company's vision for the future of the MacBook Pro.
-But memory and graphics constraints, the lack of legacy ports, and an ultra-flat keyboard threaten the needs of some of Apple's traditional pro customers right now.
+Cinematic color gamut, unified ports, ludicrously fast storage, the Touch Bar — a capacitive multitouch strip that provides for dynamic controls — and Touch ID define the company's vision for the future of the MacBook Pro.
+But memory and graphics constraints, the lack of legacy ports, and an ultra-flat keyboard make things complicated for some of Apple's traditional pro customers right now.

 For people who want:

 - An incredibly portable pro laptop

 - Blisteringly fast storage

 - The latest ports

 - Touch Bar and Touch ID

 - Touch screen.

 Every few years Apple flips the table on MacBooks, going thinner and lighter in design and more cutting edge in display, input technologies, storage, and ports.
 Often at the expense of traditional processing and graphics power, memory, and price.
 The new MacBook Pro is no exception.
 If anything, it's an acceleration.